GovTechSG/purple-a11y/README.md

 │  Purple A11y (ver      )                                   │
-│  We recommend using Chrome browser for the best experience.│ │                                                            │ │ Welcome back User!!                                        │ │ (Refer to readme.txt on how to change your profile)        │ └────────────────────────────────────────────────────────────┘
+│  We recommend using Chrome browser for the best experience.│ │                                                            │ │ Welcome back User!                                       │ │ (Refer to readme.txt on how to change your profile)        │ └────────────────────────────────────────────────────────────┘
 ?
 What would you like to scan?
 (Use arrow keys)